Zwift Review: Why Is It so Insanely Popular? (2025)

 Zwift Workout Creator

 This is because they are supposed to keep you engaged.
 Imagine riding the same tempo for 2 or 3 hours.
-You appreciate every change of it.
+You appreciate every change.
 That’s why so many Zwift workouts are so variable.

 User Friendliness